yiyiff/doc-pm2/README.md

 If for some good reason, you want to start the site with gulp, follow these steps :
 1. Run `npm i` this will install all npm package in package.json
 2. Run `gulp` to execute default task, which build the site and watch for changes on certain folder.

+---

+## Extra informations

+underscore in _docs, _includes,_layout, tell jekyll not to copy to docs folder.

+For runtime/overview
+first is the html file root : "runtime/overview.html" serve as the shell second file is "_i18n\en\runtime\overview.md" -> english content and third file is "_i18n\ch\runtime\overview.md" -> chinese content